wazuh/wazuh-documentation/source/user-manual/capabilities/auditing-whodata/who-linux.rst

       <directories check_all="yes" whodata="yes">/etc</directories>
     </syscheck>

+Once this configuration is added, we need to restart Wazuh to apply the changes.

-Once the configuration is finished and Wazuh is restarted, we can check if the Audit rule for monitoring the selected folder is applied.
+We can check if the Audit rule for monitoring the selected folder is applied.
 To check that, we need to execute the following command
 ::

     auditctl -l | grep wazuh_fim